sauravraghuvanshi/100-Days-of-Azure/README.md

 ### Using Resource Graph Explorer:-
 * **What we have to learn:-**
   * What is the Resource Graph Explorer
   * How to use the Resource Graph Explorer

+* **What is the Resource Graph Explorers:-**
+  * This is a service that allow you to browse for the resource that are part of your sebscription